ctfer-io/ctfd-chall-manager/webdocs/guides/change-attribute/_index.md

 You can change or reset this value, Chall-Manager will update all the computed `until` for instances.

 ## Change the scenario
-When you arrive on the modification page, you can download the current scenario archive.
+When you arrive on the modification page, you can see the current scenario reference.

 {{% imgproc challenge-scenario Fit "800x800" %}}
 {{% /imgproc %}}